EdoardoVacchini01/K-Means-OpenMPI/README.md

 In the two commands above, ```N``` is the number of cores you want to execute the parallel application on, ```executableFile``` is the name you want to give to the executable application, ```datasetFile``` is the file containing the dataset, ```outputFile``` is the output file, ```nClusters``` is the number of clusters you want the algorithm to find and ```maxIterations``` is the maximum number of iterations the algorithm will go through.

 Every parameter is optional (a default value will be used if a parameter is not provided), but the order of the parameters must match the one reported previously.
 If not set, ```nClusters``` will default to 3 while ```maxIterations``` will default to 100.

+When the program has finished running, ```outputFile``` contains the list of centroids followed by the cluster identifiers that have been assigned to the data points, in the same order as they appear in the dataset file.